don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as  both a voice and chat-based AI assistant.
 By utilizing local Large Language Models (LLMs) and high-fidelity speech-to-text engines, the assistant processes complex intents, performs multi-step research, and executes system automations entirely within the private network.
 This sovereign intelligence is natively integrated with the universal search index, allowing the SovrIT Assistant to provide context-aware insights from personal records while remaining 100% private and immune to third-party data collection
 ### 6. Decoupled Encryption at Rest
 All data is secured using hardware-agnostic, filesystem-level encryption (AES-256-GCM).
 By decoupling encryption keys from physical hardware, the system ensures that data remains mathematically indistinguishable from noise if the servers are physically seized or compromised.
-### 7. Operational Continuity - The Living Handbook
+### 7. Operational Continuity - The SovrIT Handbook
 Comprehensive "Human-Centric" documentation walks users through procedures consisting of annotated screenshots.
 "Click the gear icon shown circled in red."
 An AI agent regularly reviews, autonomously updates, increments the revision number, and alerts the user when a new revision is available to be printed.
 This ensures the Handbook always matches precisely what the user sees on-screen-layout, menus, and dialog options - ensuring stress-free success and future confidence.
 This provides non-technical family members with a clear, visual roadmap to maintain and operate the system if the family IT person is unavailable.

 ---